 Today is September 9 and the Navigate the Chaos question to consider is “how often do you remind yourself to never quit?”
-People who navigate the chaos know that things will go wrong, that they will run low on money, or that the road they are traveling seems all up hill, but they never quit.
+People who navigate the chaos know that things will go wrong, they may run low on money, or the road they are traveling appears up hill, but they never quit.

 While other Navigate the Chaos posts focus on the benefit of quitting that which is bad for you, this reflection piece today challenges you to increase your self-awareness regarding your approach when things get difficult along your path.
 Upon the first obstacle what do you do?
 When someone or a group of people get in your way how do you respond?
 When some external event makes progress seemingly impossible for you, do you quit?
 You can.
 Quitting is certainly an option.
 But then how do you translate your dreams into reality?